Ballistic SNS sandwich as a Josephson junction: The Bogolyubov--de Gennes theory

-The wave function describes a quantum state, which is a superposition of a state with one particle (upper component~$u$) and a state with one antiparticle, or hole (lower component~$v$).
+describing a state of a quasiparticle, which is a superposition of a state with one particle (upper component~$u$) and a state with one antiparticle, or hole (lower component~$v$).
 The number of particles (charge) is not a quantum number of the state.